Shalini Randeria is President and Rector of CEU

 Shalini Randeria has published widely on the anthropology of globalization, law, the state and social movements.
 Trained as a sociologist and social anthropologist in Western and non-Western social science traditions, she was exposed to a diversity of disciplinary orientations and theoretical perspectives.
 Her research on soft authoritarianism; democracy and demography; forced displacement and dispossession; and the politics of (un)accountability has been carried out in collaboration with historians, political scientists and legal scholars.
 She has led research projects with a comparative perspective on (i) the effects of international investment agreements and arbitration on governance in Argentina, Czech Republic, Mexico, India; (ii) counter-hegemonic globalisation in India, Columbia, Portugal, Mozambique; (iii) the (un)sustainability of changing patterns of food consumption and waste management among middle classes in south and south-east Asia; and most recently (iv) the puzzle of unspent public funds in Italy and India.

-Her influential podcast series, Democracy in Question, goes into its third season in autumn 2021.
+Her influential podcast series, Democracy in Question, goes into its seventh season in autumn 2023.
 In a wide-ranging exploration of the diversity of experiences of democracy and the challenges and dilemmas facing liberal democracies around the world today, each episode features Professor Randeria in conversation with a leading scholar.
 Together they address what needs to be done to ensure the future well-being of our democratic institutions and practices.

 In June 2021, The Board of Trustees of Central European University elected Shalini Randeria as CEU's 6th President and Rector.
 Professor Randeria is the first woman, and the first person from the global South, to take up this position since the founding of the university 30 years ago.